 - Authorised waste carriers, broker and licensed disposal sites.
-The waste producer must ensure that waste is only collected by a registered waste carrier and it is disposed of at a licensed site, which accepts the waste type being disposed.
+The waste producer must ensure that waste is only collected by a registered waste carrier and that it is disposed of at a licensed site, which accepts the waste type being disposed.
 Similarly, waste brokers need to be registered with the appropriate government agency dependent on their operating region.

 - Waste producer details (name, address and signature of declaration).

-- Waste Carrier (name, address, License number and signature of declaration).
+- Waste carrier (name, address, License number and signature of declaration).

 - Details of waste collection including service address, date and time.